B-V-Dhanush-07/Digital-Circuits/README.md

 }
 ```

-Only the prompt is required.
+Only the prompt is required when using text input.
+Image data can be provided when processing an image-based problem.

 ---